WinFPT and FPT Version 3.7-m

 The WHERE, ELSEWHERE and ENDWHERE constructs are now fully supported.

-Earlier versions of FPT sometimes reported a spurious array reference out-of-bounds in references of
+Earlier versions of fpt sometimes reported a spurious array reference out-of-bounds in references of the form:

 INTEGER :: ia(0:10)